 A note from the Parent Association:

-An open day for Sixth Class has been organised by the staff of Colaiste Cholmcille, Ballyshannon for Thursday 24th January and an open day has been organized by the staff of Magh Ene College, Bundoran for Thursday 31st January 2019.
-As has been the case in previous years, our Sixth Class pupils, together with their teacher, will attend these open days.
-Transport both to and from the schools has been organized by the secondary school staff.
+An open day for Sixth Class has been organized by the staff of Magh Ene College, Bundoran for Thursday 30th January 2020.
+As has been the case in previous years, our Sixth Class pupils, together with their teacher, will attend the open days.
+Transport both to and from the school has been organized by the secondary school staff.

 Preparation for the Sacraments:

 Preparation is on-going for the sacraments of First Eucharist, First Penance and Confirmation.
-The next ‘Do This In Memory’ mass for Second Class pupils and their parents will be celebrated in Saint Aidan’s Church on Sunday 27th January at 11 a.m.
-A special pre-Confirmation Mass will take place in Saint Aidan’s Church on Sunday 3rd February and Sunday 3rd March at 11 a.m.
-The pupils of Second Class will be making their First Confessions in Saint Aidan’s Church Kinlough on Tuesday morning February 5th at 10 a.m.
+The next ‘Do This In Memory’ mass for Second Class pupils and their parents will be celebrated in Saint Aidan’s Church on Sunday 26th January at 11 a.m.
+Special pre-Confirmation Masses will take place in Saint Aidan’s Church on Sunday 9th February and Sunday 8th March at 11 a.m.
+The pupils of Second Class will be making their First Confessions in Saint Aidan’s Church Kinlough on Tuesday morning February 4th at 10 a.m.
 They will be taken to the church by their teacher and a parent or guardian is asked to be in the church to support them on this very special day in their spiritual lives.

-James Mc Dowell, PE coach will begin a series of six lessons next Monday for classes from Junior Infants to Second Class.
+James Mc Dowell, PE coach will begin a series of six lessons next Monday for classes from Third to Sixth.
 These will focus on athletics and the fundamental movements.
 Classes will be asked to wear their PE uniform on Mondays.